36 Yard Zero Target Explained [+Test Results]

 36 yard zero target

-Most shooters typically choose the 25-yard zero as their default, however, the 36-yard zero offers a more precise grouping for various engagement distances.
+Most shooters typically choose the 25-yard zero as their default zeroing distance, however, the 36-yard zero offers a more precise grouping for various engagement distances.

 36 VS 50 Yard Zero Comparison

-The 50-yard zero offers a similar feel to the 36-yard zero, and provides an even more accurate grouping between 25 and 250 yards.
+The 50-yard zero offers a similar feel to the 36-yard zero, and provides an even more tighter grouping between 25 and 250 yards.

 However, at 300 yards, the bullet drops nearly 5 inches below the point of aim.
 As a result, the overall shot group size is around 9 inches, and holdover compensation is necessary for accurate targeting at that distance.